-Student Orientation Coordinator
+Student Orientation Coordinators

 Student Orientation Coordinators (SOCs) will perform as orientation para-professionals throughout the summer.
 As SOCs come prepared with experience in the program, they will hold a leadership role on the team.
 The SOC team will assist in creating and coordinating the orientation and convocation programs.
 They will collaborate with the Student Life professional staff in developing the program agenda, content, and structure for each of these programs.
 The team will communicate with various campus partners, participate in committee meetings, and develop components of the orientation program.